kevinpaulson7/Personal_Workout/README.md

-# 🏋️ Workout Tracker App
+# 🏋️ YOUR WORKOUT GUIDE

 A structured and aesthetic **Workout Tracker App** built with **Flutter & Django**, designed to help you stay consistent with your fitness journey.
 This app includes a **checklist-based tracking system, weekly workout schedule, and meal plan monitoring**.